 Stop Obsessing Over Calories

-This is our first installment of our “Myths About Weight Loss” series.
-We want to inspire you to have a happy belly, balanced body, mind, and spirit, and especially to prioritize your good health.
+Welcome to our first installment of the “Myths About Weight Loss” this is part of a series.
+We aim to inspire you to achieve a happy belly, a balanced body, mind, and spirit, and especially to prioritize your good health.

 Myth #1: Counting calories is the best way for sustainable weight loss.

 The theory that calorie reduction will drive sustained weight loss is a huge myth.
-It’s just physiologically not true.
-Calories play a small role but are not the whole truth.
-This myth assumes our metabolism remains constant when actually it’s influenced by our food and our lifestyle choices.
+It’s simply not true physiologically.
+Calories play a small role but are not the whole story.
+This myth assumes our metabolism remains constant, when in fact, it’s influenced by our food and lifestyle choices.

-If you eat well balanced meals with few indulgences and your clothes aren’t fitting better, I would consider looking into sources of inflammation, stress, and hormonal imbalance.
-We help people who have tried everything and can’t seem to lose weight.
+• If you eat well-balanced meals with few indulgences and your clothes aren’t fitting better, consider looking into sources of inflammation, stress, and hormonal imbalance.
+We help people who have tried everything and still can’t lose weight.

 • Eat plenty of organic leafy green vegetables.

-• Eat organic and nutrient-dense whole foods, not broken, processed foods.
+• Eat organic and nutrient-dense whole foods, not processed ones.

-• And most importantly, slow the heck down.
 Savor your food long enough to hear your satiety cues.
-They’re there, but we usually are too distracted to notice when we don’t need to eat more food.
+They’re there, but we’re often too distracted to notice when we don’t need more food.

 Let’s chat!